eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 To locate a particular type of cycle, you can search for the `type` attribute of the `<cycle-start>` and `<cycle-end>` elements.

 When memory in the Java&trade; object heap reaches a memory threshold called an allocation taxation threshold, a GC cycle or GC increment is triggered.
-Partial GC cycles, global mark cycles, and global cycles set the allocation taxation threshold at the end of their cycle.
+Partial GC cycles, global mark cycles, and global cycles set the allocation taxation threshold at the end of their cycle or increment to schedule the next cycle or increment.
 For `balanced` cycles, the *taxation* on the mutator threads refers to pausing the mutator threads while GC work is run.

 If a partial GC cycle is not run between global mark phase increments of a global *mark* cycle, the allocation taxation threshold is set to trigger the next cycle when the *eden* space is full.
 Specifically, at the end of the partial gc cycle, the allocation threshold is set to be equal to the size of the *eden* space.